ytyulkinaxway/axway-open-docs/content/en/docs/apim_administration/apiportal_sso/sso_mapping.md

 `role` (mandatory)

 * The API Portal role associated with the logged in user.
 Permitted substring values: `Operator`, `User`.
-* The the IdP provides this value, and the IdP attribute has a different name, you can use a `RenameMapping` to transform it to a role attribute.
+* The IdP provides this value, and the IdP attribute has a different name, you can use a `RenameMapping` to transform it to a role attribute.
 If the IDP does not provide the value associated with the role, you can use an `OutputAttribute` to assign a role to the logged in user.
 For example:

 ```
 <OutputAttribute name="role">Operator</OutputAttribute>